Chas McCormick Preview, Player Props: Astros vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 11th in the league with a collective nine strikeouts per nine innings.
+- The pitching staff for the Padres has a collective nine K/9, which ranks 12th in MLB.

-- The Padres' 3.85 team ERA ranks fourth among all MLB pitching staffs.
+- The Padres' 3.86 team ERA ranks fourth among all league pitching staffs.

-- The Padres surrender the seventh-fewest home runs in baseball (155 total, 1.1 per game).
+- The Padres allow the fifth-fewest home runs in baseball (156 total, 1.1 per game).

+- Waldron (0-2) makes the start for the Padres, his third of the season.

+- In his last appearance -- in relief on Monday -- the right-hander threw 4 2/3 innings against the Philadelphia Phillies, giving up three earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.